akmtaiwansoftware/docs/reference/products/device-api/http/README.md

 <1024-byte-blob>
 ```

-# Data reporting and retrieval
+# Data Reporting and Retrieval

 ## Post Sensor Data
 Report sensor data to Murano.
 Post data for one or more resources identified by `<alias>` with the given `<value>`.
 The connecting device is identified and authenticated with the secret `<token>`.
 If the Murano Device Gateway has defined resources with matching aliases, then the reported values are stored in the device state with the server timestamp at which the data was received by Murano.
 If multiple aliases are specified, they are written at the same timestamp.
-Regardless of whether the gateway resources are defined, reported data generate an event type of 'data_in' on the Murano Device2 Gateway service and may be used to store the data in Timeseries database or alerted upon.
+Regardless of whether the gateway resources are defined, reported data generate an event type of "data_in" on the Murano Device2 Gateway service and may be used to store the data in Timeseries database or alerted upon.

 ### request
 ```